AdobeDocs/genstudio.en/help/user-guide/approvals/overview.md

 * **Support for creative integrity and brand compliance**.
 Approvals safeguard the creative integrity of your brand assets.
 By involving stakeholders in the review process, you ensure that final output aligns with your vision and brand identity.
 Consistent branding is essential for building trust and recognition.
 Approvals ensure that all materials adhere to brand guidelines.

 * **Adherence to Campaign goals and legal requirements**.
 The approval process helps verify that content supports campaign goals.
-It ensures that content meets legal authenticity, minimizing risks and potential legal issues.
+It ensures that content meets legal authenticity, which minimizes risks and potential legal issues.

 ## Review and approval life cycle

+## Who can request a review or approve content?

+If you have created an asset or experience, you can ask others in your organization's approval chain to formally review and comment on your work.
+Only these designated approvers can review the draft.

-## About GenStudio Content drafts
+## About GenStudio [!DNL Content] drafts

 _Drafts_ are preliminary versions of assets or experiences that have not undergone the review and approval process.
+Draft status alerts all reviewers to quickly identify where the draft is in the review and approval process.
 Drafts are identified by unique draft IDs, which are valid until a draft is approved and published to [!DNL Content].
-Review comments and approvals for a draft are associated with the individual draft ID.
+Review comments and approvals for a draft are associated with this individual draft ID.

 When a draft completes the review and approval process and is published to [!DNL Content], the draft ID expires, and GenStudio does not save associated comments and approval statuses.
 The draft URL is no longer valid.

-### Content draft status
+### [!DNL Content] draft status

 Draft status captures the state of the content draft as it moves through the review and approval process.
 All designated reviewers are notified of changes in the status of content they are reviewing.
 Reviewers change draft status to indicate whether a draft needs further revision or can be approved.

 Available draft statuses:

-**Active** -- Content creator has started the review process by identifying reviewers and notifying them that a draft is ready for review.
+**Notified** -- Content creator has started the review process by notifying reviewers that a draft is ready for review.
 **Needs work** -- Indicates that one or more reviewers has requested changes to the content draft.
-Content with this status cannot be saved to [!DNL Content].
+Content in this status cannot be saved to [!DNL Content].
 **Approved** -- Content has been reviewed and approved by all designated reviewers.
 The content creator can now add metadata to the asset or experience and save it to [!DNL Content].

 ## Notifications

 GenStudio's in-product notifications update reviewers and content creators in real time of asset status changes and review comments.
 Notifications support speedy iteration through the multiple review, edit, and approval cycles.

 Actions taken by review participants trigger automatic in-product notifications and email notifications.
-When a content creator starts a review, designated reviewers receive both email and in-product notifications.
-Creators are kept in the loop with in-product notifications whenever a reviewer adds comments or approves.
+When you start a review, designated reviewers receive both email and in-product notifications.
+You are kept in the loop with in-product notifications whenever a reviewer adds comments or approves.
 Notifications include links to the content draft.

+If you initiate a review, you will be notified of all approvals and review comments.
+However, approvers are notified of only comments that include them.